teambit/docs/docs/building-with-bit/importing-components.md

 Once a component is imported and placed in a directory named `<scope-name>.<component-name>` as a default, it is linked to the `node_modules` directory so that it an be consumed by other components in the workspace using its package name (and not its relative path).

 The component's compiled code will be available in the component package `dist` directory.
-Modifying the component's source code will trigger a compilation process that will result in new dist files (learn more about compilation [here](/building-with-bit/compiling)).
+Modifying the component's source code will trigger a compilation process that will result in new dist files.

 ## Import a single component